Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Acknowledgements

 \section{Acknowledgements}

-The author would like thank professor Ngaiming Mok for discussing about this problem and supporting his research when he was in the University of Hong Kong several years ago.
-The author would also like to thank professor Gang Liu for useful discussions and notifying him the interesting paper by Siu and Yang (\cite{Si-Ya}).
+The author would like to thank professor Ngaiming Mok for discussing about this problem and supporting his research when he was in the University of Hong Kong several years ago, and thank professor Gang Liu for useful discussions and notifying him the interesting paper by Siu and Yang (\cite{Si-Ya}).
+The author also would like to thank the anonymous referee for many useful suggestions to simplify his formulas in the original version.